rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/core_java/nio/file/README.md

 * `getParent()`
 * `getFileName()`

-Their return values have 2 common characters among these three methods:
+Their return values have 2 common features among these three methods:
 * return type is `Path`
 * return `null` to indicate no such componenet in the given `Path` object